armhold/data-engineering/README.markdown

 From a terminal, execute the following commands:

-1. `bundle install`
+1. `bundle install`  -- this will install the required dependencies using bundler.
+1. `rake db:migrate` -- this will create the initial (empty) database.
-1. `rails s`
+1. `rails s` -- this will start up the server

-1. In another terminal window, execute: `open http://localhost:3000`
+Now you can open a web browser and find the running application at: `http://localhost:3000`

 ## Tests